MirielCH/Maya-the-Bee/README.md

 The following commands are available:

-### `/dev cache`

-Shows the size of the local message cache.
-All user messages containing a mention of Tree or starting with "tree " are cached for 1 minute to speed up command detection and reduce API requests.

 ### `/dev consolidate`

 Manually triggers the tracking consolidation.
 This runs daily at 00:00 UTC, so you probably won't need this.